Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

 !!! danger
-    gmx_MMPBSA v1.5.x includes a number of new functionalities and parts of the code have been completely rewritten, hence is incompatible with previous versions.
+    gmx_MMPBSA v1.5.x includes a number of new functionalities and parts of the code have been completely rewritten, hence it is incompatible with previous versions.

 Currently, gmx_MMPBSA can be installed using two ways: